-Compression moulded EVA: Midsole construction consisting of ethyl vinyl acetate foam that has been heated and compressed to give it shape and improve durability.
+Compression molded EVA: Midsole construction consisting of ethyl vinyl acetate foam that has been heated and compressed to give it shape and improve durability.

-Coolmax: DuPont fibre used in shoe linings, which helps to keep the foot cool and comfortable by wicking away moisture.
+Coolmax: DuPont fiber used in shoe linings, which helps to keep the foot cool and comfortable by wicking away moisture.

 Cupsole: An outsole construction, which cups the midsole to give greater lateral support and stability.
 Can be 'twin' (heel and toe cupped), or 'three quarter (medial arch area open).

 Cushioning: The act of absorbing energy when the foot strikes the ground, by decelerating the foot over the distance the midsole compresses.